 - Compute: A vast number of compute engines are available to run operations on data distributed in a data lake.
 Examples are MapReduce and Hadoop, managed services such as AWS Athena, Google Cloud Dataproc, Azure HDInsight, and applications such as Spark and Presto.

 - Metadata.
 Data-about-the-data, or metadata, in a lake is as important as the data itself is, or metadata, in a lake.
 Tools such as Hive, AWS Glue, and DataProc Metastore maintain information about partitions and schema to provide structure.

 - Clients & Libraries: There are countless clients and libraries that can access data in a lake through JDBC/ODBC and other data-transfer interfaces.
 The universality of the S3 API (and some other similar storage services) means that almost every coding language, BI Tool, and SQL client can consume data lakes.

 Use Cases of Data Lake

 Data lakes are suitable for analytics initiatives.
 Some common examples of their use cases are:

 - Data-in-place Analytics: Once you land data in a lake, you won’t need to move it elsewhere for SQL-based analysis.
 Analysts can run queries on this data to identify trends and calculate metrics regarding the business.

-- Machine Learning Model Training: Machine learning usually needs large volumes of data for training to optimize their parameters and achieve a high level of accuracy.
-Data lakes make it possible to repeatedly generate training and testing loops for data scientists to optimize machine learning models.
+- Machine Learning Model Training: Machine learning usually needs large volumes of data for training to optimize its parameters and achieve high accuracy.
+Data lakes enable repeatedly generating training and testing loops for data scientists to optimize machine learning models.

 - Archival and historical data storage: You can use data lakes as storage for archiving historical data.